Table of Contents

 - The purpose for which the Academic Competition Federation exists is to provide regional and national tournaments for collegiate academic competition and oversee the continued development of the ACF format as defined in the official ACF rules, within the meaning of 501(c)(3) of the Internal Revenue Code.

-- ACF shall hold three events per year: Fall, Regionals, and Nationals.
+- ACF shall hold at least three events per year: Fall, Regionals, and Nationals.
 ACF may put on additional tournaments subject to the approval of ACF membership.
 (Amended 4/6/2020)

 - For each tournament, ACF shall elect a head editor from its membership by a 2/3 vote of Full members.
 The head editor shall select one or more assistant editors, who need not be ACF members.
 The head editor’s choice of editing team need not be ratified by the membership.
 (Added by amendment 7/18/2010)